run_subprocess_with_callback#

 Example#

-# This function will run in a new Process in a new event loop.
+# This function will run in a new Process.

 callback(1)